renovate-bot/khulnasoft-lab-_-vulx/docs/docs/references/modes/client-server.md

 Returns the `200 OK` status if the request was successful.
 ### Version

-Returns the version of the Trivy and all components (db, policy).
+Returns the version of the Vul and all components (db, policy).
 Authentication is not required.

 Example request:
 ```bash